 When you or a loved one are experiencing a prolonged stay in the hospital, the ultimate goal is to get back home.
+Unfortunately, care transitions can often bring an additional set of struggles and details to manage.
+Here are some things you can do to ease the process of bringing your loved one home from the hospital.

 Be present at discharge.

 Discharge planning is a critically important process before leaving the hospital and heading home.
 There may be significant things that need to be in place at home to maintain and improve the healing that was accomplished in the hospital.
 There will likely be significant changes to medications, follow up visits to primary or specialty physicians and outpatient therapy to arrange.
 If you are the patient preparing to go back home, have a friend or loved one there with you when the discharge planning is taking place.
 It can be overwhelming when you are still recovering from a prolonged illness, to even think about managing all of the additional details of care.
 Ask all the questions you need to so you are clear about what you are supposed to do when you leave the hospital.
+The alska connected caregiving solution provides a secure, online platform to store and share important instructions, medication changes, and other information important to healing.

 Reconcile your medications.

-Despite everyone’s best efforts, discrepancies in medications are far too common.
+Despite everyone’s best efforts, discrepancies in medications and medication errors are far too common.
 Go over your medication list and then go over it again to make certain you are clear on what you are supposed to be taking when you get home.
 Especially if you have had a prolonged illness where several different care teams have been managing your care, you need to make certain there are not mistakes in dosages or duplicates of types of medications that may have different names.
 For example, there are many different medications that are used to prevent blood clots but they have different names so you may not be aware you are taking two or three different medications that have the same effect but are prescribed by different providers.
 Ask what each medication is for and clarify the dose and frequency before leaving the hospital.

 Know who will be managing your care.